NikolaiT/incolumitas/content/Security/so-you-want-to-scrape-like-the-big-boys.md

 Obviously, here we play with the devil again because we want to cut costs!

-Ho are those pesky anti bot companies going to find out that we are emulating Android devices?
+How are those pesky anti bot companies going to find out that we are emulating Android devices?

-1. Maybe with browser based red pills that reveals emulation?
+1. An idea is to use browser based red pills that reveal that the browser is running in an emulated environment
-2. Maybe they will launch [browser based port scans](https://incolumitas.com/2021/01/10/browser-based-port-scanning/) against well known `adb` ports?
+2. Maybe they will launch [browser based port scans](https://incolumitas.com/2021/01/10/browser-based-port-scanning/) against well known ports that are only running on emulated Android devices (such as `adb` service)?
 3. Maybe Google sets some device wide [advertisement ID's](https://support.google.com/googleplay/android-developer/answer/6048248?hl=en) on each mobile device?
+If this ID is missing or always stays the same, it could be a sign of suspicion.
-4. Every little website can find out whether you are logged into a Gmail or YouTube account with [Social Media Login Detection](https://browserleaks.com/social).
-No logged in Google account on Android = suspicious!
+4. Every website can find out whether you are logged into a Gmail or YouTube account with [Social Media Login Detection](https://browserleaks.com/social).
+No logged in Google account on Android equals suspicion!
-5. There are probably 1000s more techniques
+5. There are probably 1000 more techniques that can be used to detect emulated Android devices

 Most likely, the Android emulators are imperfect and this imperfection is exhibited over the massive JavaScript API that each mobile browser offers to every website.